g1zm02k/ScreenDisplay-SD-/README.md

-# SD - Screen Display/ToolTip Combo (original name: MSB - MeSsageBox)
+# SD - Screen Display/ToolTip Combo (original name: MSB)
 My own custom ToolTip/MsgBox combo for debugging AHK scripts that I eventually wrote since trying to debug with MsgBox stops everything until 'Okay' is pressed, ToolTips have to be started and stopped, and the custom TT code someone wrote had some minor annoyances that ticked me off enough to write something I'd be more comfortable with...

 # Important Note!